For the Term of His Natural Life: List of locations described in the novel

+Publication history

+For the Term of His Natural Life was originally published in twenty seven instalments in The Australian Journal between March 1870 and June 1872.
+It was collected into a novel and published as His Natural Life in 1874, and then republished under the longer title For the Term of His Natural Life in 1884.
+A complete reprint of the serialised edition was printed in 1970 by Penguin.

 Literary significance and criticism

 The book was favourably reviewed in London by the Athenaeum, Spectator, Vanity Fair, The Graphic, The Standard and the Morning Post.

 It is considered one of the first examples of Tasmanian Gothic literature.

 Eventually, the novel became known as For the Term of His Natural Life but, originally, Clarke wanted the shorter title to suggest that this story was about the universal human struggle and the future Australian race.
 He wanted to celebrate the survival of the human spirit in the direst circumstances.
 With its cruelty and systemic violence, this book, more than any other, has come to define the Australian convict past.
+In his biography of Clarke, Brian Elliott described the novel as "the one work of fiction produced in the whole first century of Australia’s history to justify description as monumental."